vercel/next.js/docs/advanced-features/using-mdx.md

      options: {
        remarkPlugins: [],
        rehypePlugins: [],
-       // If you use `MDXProvider`, comment in the following line.
+       // If you use `MDXProvider`, uncomment the following line.
        // providerImportSource: "@mdx-js/react",
      },
    })